projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 #.
 Edit the ``acrn-dm`` command line in ``install_win.sh`` as follows:

-   .. note:: Make sure you use Gvt-g ``-s 2,pci-gvt -G "$2"`` in acrn-dm command line.
-Now we cannot support to create windows image by Gvt-d.
+   .. note:: Make sure you use GVT-g ``-s 2,pci-gvt -G "$2"`` in acrn-dm
+      command line.
+Now we cannot support creating windows image by GVT-d.

    - Change ``-s 3,virtio-blk,./win10-ltsc.img`` to your path to the Windows 10 image.

    - Add ``-s 6,xhci,1-5:1-9``.
 You may need to change 1-5:1-9 to match the ports of the USB keyboard/Mouse and flash on your platform.

    - Add ``-s 8,ahci,cd:./windows10-LTSC-17763.iso`` to point to the Win10 ISO.

    - Add ``-s 9,ahci,cd:./winvirtio.iso`` to point to your path to the winvirtio iso.

-Install Windows 10 by Gvt-g
+Install Windows 10 by GVT-g
 ---------------------------
 .. note:: Make sure you have configured your monitor and display according to **3** of
       :ref:`Boot Windows with GVT-g on ACRN <waag_display_conf_lable>`.